 Parliament and Crown

 The highest legislative authority in the United Kingdom.
-Made up of the House of Commons, House of Lords and the Queen (who is the UK's current hereditary monarch).
+Made up of the House of Commons, House of Lords and the King (who is the UK's current hereditary monarch).

 This is another way of referring to the monarchy - which is the oldest part of the system of government in this country.
 Time has reduced the power of the monarchy, and today it is broadly ceremonial.
-The current UK monarch is Queen Elizabeth II.
+The current UK monarch is King Charles III.

 Appointing a government

-The day after a general election the Queen invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.
+The day after a general election the King invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.

 Opening and dissolving Parliament

 The Crown opens Parliament through the State Opening (marking the beginning of the Parliamentary year).
-The Crown only dissolves Parliament before a general election under conditions laid out in the Fixed Term Parliament Act 2011 (dissolution).
+The Crown also dissolves Parliament before a general election.

 When a Bill has been approved by a majority in the House of Commons and the House of Lords it is formally agreed to by the Crown.
 This is known as the Royal Assent.
 This turns a Bill into an Act of Parliament, allowing it to become law in the UK.